trevorld/bittermelon/README.md

 ## <a name="overview">Overview</a>

 `{bittermelon}` provides functions for creating and modifying bitmaps with special emphasis on bitmap fonts and their glyphs.
 It provides native read/write support for the 'hex' and 'yaff' bitmap font formats and if 'Python' is installed can also read/write several more bitmap font formats using an embedded version of [monobit](https://github.com/robhagemans/monobit).
 It features [over a dozen functions](https://trevorldavis.com/R/bittermelon/dev/reference/index.html#section-modify-bitmaps) that can modify individual bitmaps or every bitmap within a "bitmap list" or "bitmap font".  `{bittermelon}` can also pretty print bitmaps to the terminal and has a basic plot method.

-**This project is currently a 'Work-in-Progress'.
-Features are being implemented and the API is not yet stable.**  Check out the awesome [{bdftools}](https://github.com/coolbutuseless/bdftools) package if you currently need bitmap font support in R.  `{bdftools}` will probably always provide cooler bitmap font graphical output support than `{bittermelon}`.
-The primary goal of `{bittermelon}` is to make it easier for me to create new bitmap fonts using R.

 ## <a name="installation">Installation</a>